Apple leaps into AI with an array of upcoming iPhone features and a ChatGPT deal to smarten up Siri - KESQ

 One way Apple is trying to convince consumers that the iPhone won’t be used to spy on them is harnessing its chip technology so most of its AI-powered features are handled on the device itself instead of at remote data centers, often called “the cloud.”
 Going down this route would also help protect Apple’s profit margins because AI processing through the cloud is far more expensive than when it is run solely on a device.

+When Apple users make AI demands that requiring computing power beyond what’s available on the device, the tasks will be handled by what the company is calling a “private cloud” that is supposed to shield their personal data.

-Apple’s AI “will be aware of your personal l data without collecting your personal data,” said Craig Federighi, Apple’s senior vice president of software engineering.
+Apple’s AI “will be aware of your personal data without collecting your personal data,” Federighi said.